bappychanting/codecubedocs/docs/installation.rst

 * Composer
 * A standard HTML supported browser

-You can follow this tutorial while setting up Lamp server in Debian based Linux distro to ensure your server setup is up to the standard.
+You can follow `this tutorial <https://www.linkedin.com/pulse/full-web-development-environment-setup-step-guide-php-mahadi-hasan/>`_ while setting up Lamp server in Debian based Linux distro to ensure your server setup is up to the standard.

-Test hyperlink: `Stack Overflow home <https://stackoverflow.com/>`_.